 Book-to-film adaptations often get a bad rap.
 It’s rare for them to truly satisfy the audience, and they hardly ever live up to the expectations of the fans of the original material.
 When it comes to Japanese works adapted by Western directors, the situation usually takes a nosedive.
 They tend to prioritize making the content more digestible rather than capturing the essence of what made the original work fantastic.
 But every once in a blue moon, something extraordinary happens.
 A director steps up, takes on one of the most raw and visceral pieces of contemporary Japanese literature, and adapts it in all its gritty glory.
 Nicholas Pesce’s film Piercing (2018) is definitely an example of this anomaly.
-Disturbing, gory, and often filled with dark humor, this film will hit a nerve in the most skeptical and jaded horror enthusiasts, just like the book did.
+Disturbing, gory, and often filled with dark humor, this film will hit a nerve in the most sceptical and jaded horror enthusiasts, just like the book did.

 What’s Piercing (2018) about?